YiroYi/Assignment_4_Getting_and_cleaning_data/README.md

 Main R Functions used:

-1.read.table
+ 1. read.table
-2.dplyr::rename
+ 2. dplyr::rename
-3.dplyr::merge
+ 3. dplyr::merge
-4.dplyr::mutate
+ 4. dplyr::mutate
-5.NROW
+ 5. NROW

-4.Clean TRAIN mean and std
+##4.Clean TRAIN mean and std

 Description: this section of the code will unzip the X_train.txt and features.txt, and add each variable into the corresponding data sets (mediciones,tipo_de_medicion), from the data set "tipo_de_medicion" we will put in a vector all the measure types and then we will clean the variable names in the R required format,it will subset with the required variables (mean & std).
 Finally it will merge the subjects_activities data set with mediciones in order to have the train tidy data set "merged_train_data"

-#Main R Functions used:
+Main R Functions used:

-1.read.table
+ 1. read.table
-2.as.vector
+ 2. as.vector
-3.lenght
+ 3. lenght
-4.dplyr::gsub
+ 4. dplyr::gsub
-5.names
+ 5. names
-6.merge
+ 6. merge

-5.Mean by User and Activity
+##5.Mean by User and Activity

 Description: in this las section the "merged_train_data" and "merged_test_data" will be merged into the last required tidy data set , it will be called "merged_test_data_by_user", it will have the foolowing characteristics: